 The students will learn the use of basic discrete and continuous probability models, simple functions of random variables, statistical inference, construction of statistical models, and basic experimental design techniques including the use of modern statistical computational tools.
 This course is an introduction to the probabilistic and statistical methods that are part of the modern engineer's repertoire.
-Students cannot receive credit for this course and also for Statistics (MATH 251).
+Credit will not be given for both this course and MATH 251.
+Open only to B.E. students or by permission of department chair.

 Prerequisite: MATH 102.
 [Fall and Spring]